Smartsheet-JB-Brown/Roo-Code/cline_docs/bedrock/bedrock-cache-strategy-documentation.md

 2. It calculates the token count of the new messages (210 tokens).
 3. It analyzes the token distribution between existing cache points and finds the smallest gap (260 tokens).
 4. It compares the token count of new messages (210) with the smallest gap (260).
-5. Since the new messages have less tokens than the smallest gap (210 <> 260), it decides not to re-allocate cachePoints
+5. Since the new messages have less tokens than the smallest gap (210 < 260), it decides not to re-allocate cache points
 6. All existing cache points are preserved, and no cache point is allocated for the new messages.

 **Output Cache Point Placements (Unchanged):**